mediquo/docs-sdk/docs/sdk/android/professionallist.md

 ...
 ```

-## You can add a Listener to ProfessionalListFragment
+You can add a listener to _ProfessionalListFragment_:

 ```kotlin
 ...